Toyah Battersby: 1997–2003

 After a night out with Sam Kingston (Scott Wright), Toyah decides to walk home alone, but is attacked and raped.
 Toyah is found by Jason Grimshaw (Ryan Thomas), who takes her home.
 Janice initially thinks Toyah has been robbed and is shocked when Toyah tells her she was raped.
 Toyah gives a statement to the police and is examined at the hospital.
 Several male residents are suspected, particularly Peter Barlow (Chris Gascoyne), but they are ruled out by DNA tests.
 Toyah struggles to deal with what has happened to her and she develops agoraphobia.
 While being comforted at home by her friend, Phil Simmonds (Jack Deam), Toyah recognises his voice as he calls out her name and realises that he had raped her.
 Phil realises that she knows and stops her from escaping.
 Peter hears Toyah's screams and rescues her after knocking Phil unconscious.
 Phil is found guilty of rape and sent to prison.
 Toyah has a brief romance with Sam and moves into a flat with Fiz Brown (Jennie McAlpine) and Maria Sutherland (Samia Ghadie).

 While on holiday in Blackpool, Toyah meets Goran Milanovic (Matt Zarb), an illegal immigrant.
 After a few dates, he proposes marriage, but she refuses before starting to date her college tutor, John Arnley (Paul Warriner).
 She is initially reluctant to introduce him to her flatmates and when she does, they are surprised to see that he is a lot older.
 John asks Toyah to move in with him and she agrees.
 When Toyah and Fiz argue about John, Fiz tells her that he and Maria had sex and Maria got pregnant.
-Toyah confronts Maria, who gives her the impression that John forced himself on her.
+Toyah confronts Maria, who gives her the impression that John raped her.
 Remembering her rape, Toyah attacks John in front of his class before dumping him.
 Toyah decides to leave Weatherfield after reuniting with Spider and they move to London.